wondrousWebWorks/portfolio/README.md

 - Deliver on User Stories as far as possible
 - Gain the interest of prospective employers or customers
 - Create an ADMIN page which allows carrying out CRUD (Create, Read, Update, Delete) operations)
-- Create a site that is future proof and allows for the addition of additional skills, projects and blogs
+- Create a site that is future proof and allows for the addition of additional skills, projects, blog posts and education

+## Technologies Used

+### Languages

+- HTML
+- CSS
+- JavaScript
+- Python

+### Libraries, Frameworks & Tools

+- Flask
+- MongoDB (Atlas Cloud)
+- Git
+- Materializecss
+- Font Awesome
+- Google Fonts
+- Cloudinary

 ## Bugs